GustavSchneider/CGI/README.md

 **Procedure**

 We will gather several participants and each user will individually be shown different effects of our particle system that are predetermined by us.
-All participants will be shown the same predetermined effects but in different order.
+All participants will be shown the same predetermined effects but in a different order.
 After a participant has seen an effect, they give a rating of 1-5 on how much they enjoyed the effect.

 At the second stage of the experiment, all the participants will get to interact with the particle system and with the possibility to change parameters and see how the particles change based on their interaction.
 We will instruct the participants to speak loudly their thoughts as they use the particle system to let us record the initial thoughts of everything.
 After they are done we will ask some questions of how the user experienced the particle system based on the following questions: